Editor’s Note, May 2022: We’ve updated the article to ensure links are still relevant.

-One of the most common mistakes that buyers make is to pay the seller the non-refundable 1% Option Fee, and then forfeiting it when they find out later on that they can’t get a big enough loan.
+One of the most common mistakes that buyers make is to pay the seller the non-refundable 1% Option Fee, and then forfeit it when they find out later on that they can’t get a big enough loan.
 If your budget is tight, losing that Option Fee means you may not be able to afford the downpayment on your next home!

-The best way to go about doing this is to submit applications at various banks to see which one will give you the best rate.
+The best way to go about doing this is to submit applications to various banks to see which one will give you the best rate.
 It’s free, non-binding, and takes maybe 15 minutes if you’ve got all your documents ready.

 Heck, you can even get the AIP with no real intention to buy a property.

 Just don’t randomly select a bank for the AIP, thinking that you’ll be able to borrow the same amount from any bank.
 Banks typically have a quota they need to meet and they’ll increase their rates as they near that quota.
-You’ll want to find one with favorable rates and good loan features for you.
+You’ll want to find one with favourable rates and good loan features for you.

 Now that you’ve got the numbers from Step 3 figured out, it’s time to go house hunting.

 But before you actually go for any house viewings, you’ll want to be well-armed with pricing information about those developments.